Goecha La Trek

 Timing: It takes 7 days.

-Seven Sisters Waterfall
+Enjoy at Seven Sisters Waterfall

 One of the must Things To Do in Gangtok is to visit the gorgeous Seven Sisters Waterfall.
 As the name suggests, there are seven waterfalls of different sizes that flow side by side.
 The scene is spectacularly mesmerizing.
 During the monsoons, all the seven waterfalls come to life and fiercely come down from the mountain and create huge waves below.
 This dangerous phenomenon is one sight that you must not miss on your trip to Gangtok.
 This has made the place a popular destination for tourists and locals alike, especially the ones with a camera.
 It absolutely is a thing to capture.